Technigo/project-todos/README.md

 The app should automatically open in your browser at http://localhost:3000.
 If not, navigate to this URL manually.\

 5. Explore the App:
-Explore the app, add tasks, create projects, and test out the functionality.
+Explore the app, add tasks, create projects and test out the functionality.

 ### Additional notes: